MikePacey/Lancaster-HEC/docs/python.rst

 2. Add the miniforge module to your shell environment in order to access conda and/or mamba.

-3. Create your virtual environment with the libries you need.
+3. Create your virtual environment with the libraries you need.

 4. Activate your virtual enviroment.